 Working within its scope and under the overall management of the TMB, each Technical Committee will determine a work programme for the production (or revision) of the required standards and will set up Working Groups and Sub-Committees as necessary.
 This programme is communicated to the TMB and certain time limits exist (in particular, three years for completion of various stages of the work) which can only be over-ridden with the agreement of the TMB.
+These timescales are being progressively tightened to ensure the timeliness of the standards delivered.

-New items of work are added to the programme for a TC (subject to its scope) through a vote by P-members.
+New items of work are added to the programme for a TC (subject to its scope) through a vote by P-members on a New Work Item Proposal (NWIP).
 Success in such a vote requires both a majority of votes being in favour, and at least 5 P-members being willing to provide an Expert (a term used by ISO to signify individuals appointed by national standardisation bodies to create the content of an international standard) to be involved in the process.
-As part of ISO's strategic intent to become more responsive to the market, new work items will probably in future be subject to a business case review of costs and benefits before they are accepted.